sokolitdev/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SFR6 - Category: Composition - Data Redundancy

+{{< hint type=important >}}
+REVIEW.
+Proposal:

+- the default for a non-global resource module should be region redundancy.
+- the default for a global resource should be highest possible
+- the default for a pattern module should be region, and when not possible the next higher one
+{{< /hint >}}

 Modules that deploy resources or patterns that support data redundancy **SHOULD** enable this to the highest possible value by default, e.g. `RA-GZRS`.
 When a resource or pattern doesn't provide the ability to specify data redundancy as a simple property, e.g. `GRS` etc., then the modules **MUST** provide the ability to enable data redundancy for the resources or pattern via parameters/variables.

 For example, a Storage Account module can simply set the `sku.name` property to `Standard_RAGZRS`.
 Whereas a SQL DB or Cosmos DB module will need to expose more properties, via parameters/variables, to allow the specification of the regions to replicate data to as per the consumers requirements.